Skip to main content

 • Rinty Monaghan (died 1984) - first Irish boxer to be honoured by the Boxing Hall of Fame

-• Florence Lewis (died August 1908) - mother of famous author CS Lewis
+• Florence Lewis (died August 1908) - mother of author CS Lewis

 • Daniel Joseph Jaffe (died 1871) - prominent linen merchant who built the first synagogue in Belfast